akhileshthite/healthyme-ai/README.md

 ```
 python app.py
 ```
-Note:- you should use python version 3 or later.
+Note:- you must be on python version 3 or later.

 5. Navigate to URL "http://localhost:5000/"